WengWeng0410/Sales_Prediction/README.md

 From the coefficient, it can be seen that google, facebook and area_urban play a major role in determining the unit sold (sales). <br>
 As for the intercept value, it shows that there will be at least 2874 unit sold if the company did not allocate any budget for placing the ads. <br>

-Based on the result, the performance of LinearRegression is good as it recoreded score of   **85.36%**.
+Based on the result, the performance of LinearRegression is good as it recoreded R_Squared score of   **85.36%**.

+As for RandomForestRegressor, the performance is better than LinearRegression, where the R_Squared score produced is **97.09**%